nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 This command updates the bill of a guest in GuestBook.
 Note that the bill here refers to the **total additional charges incurred** by the guest during their stay at your hotel and should not include the cost of the room booking.

-This command updates the bill of the guest at the specified `INDEX`.
+This command updates the bill of the guest at the specified `INDEX` of the current list.
 Depending on the sign (`+` or `-`) of your input, the existing bill value will be **increased** or **decreased** respectively by the value you provide.